STUDY JAPANESE ONLINE WITH NATIVES HERE

 ópera gateau gateau opera ガトーオペラ gatōopera

-Panna Cotta Chocolate panna cotta chocolate チョコレートパンナコッタ chocolate pancake
+Panna Cotta Chocolate panna cotta chocolate チョコレートパンナコッタ chocolate bread

 chocolate parfait chocolate parfait チョコレートパフェ chocolate parfait